ChrisRenfrow/zulipsis/README.md

   - e.g. `["Rewriting it in Rust...", "ferris"]`
 - [x] Add options to control output (--verbose)
 - [x] Add default configuration search paths (making --config and --zuliprc optional)
-- [ ] Add argument to generate default configuration
+- [x] Add argument to generate default configuration
 - [ ] Optionally retry when encountering (potentially) temporary network interference
-- [ ] Respond to SIGKILL like it responds to SIGINT
+- ~~[ ] Respond to SIGKILL like it responds to SIGINT~~ Abandoned, SIGKILL cannot/should-not be subscribed to
-  - [ ] Abort if receiving more than one SIGINT/SIGKILL

 **Maybe:**